Shandelier/AssemblyFun-OiAK/README.md

 # AssemblyFun-OiAK

-This repo contains the price for my tears, sweat, and blood.
-All of this assembler programs has been made with toil.
-Learning asssembly comes with a price.
+This repo exists in exchange for my tears, sweat, and blood.
+All my Assembler programs has been made with toil.
+Learning Asssembly comes with a price.
 Be aware of this, You who seek wisdom.

 ### How to use
-You'll find programs made by me (Karol Kłusek), as well my friends.
+You'll find scripts made by me (Karol Kłusek), and my friends.
 (Choose your fighter:)
 - Przemek has the cleanest code,
 - Wodzu has the best commentaries,
-- Kurek's codes work.
+- Kurek's code works.

-If you find yourself in uneasy situation, there is also a memepack to wipe your tears away, as well as some official Intel documentations.
+If you find yourself in uneasy situation, there is also a meme-pack to wipe your tears away, alongside official Intel CPU's documentation.

 Good Luck!